 For example, assume that Zoey’s Manufacturing secures a large contract.
 Management needs to employ more workers.
 The income paid to these workers benefits local restaurants, retailers, and other businesses patronized by the workers.
 Additionally, Zoey's Manufacturing must increase its purchasing from its suppliers.
 To meet the added demand, the suppliers will either need to pay their workers for additional hours or hire more workers.
 Each step –

 the added contract, the added demand from the suppliers, the added demand by households for goods and services –

 increases the economy’s aggregate demand.
-Eventually the increase in economic growth exceeds the initial investment.
+Eventually, the increase in economic growth exceeds the initial investment.

 When the government adds or withdraws money from the economy, it is easy to see the compounding effect using the circular flow diagram.
-Adding money creates jobs which generates a higher household income and aggregate demand.
+Adding money creates jobs that generate a higher household income and aggregate demand.
 Withdrawing money prompts businesses and families to curtail spending which decreases the economy’s aggregate demand.
 The two most common multiplier effects studied by economists are the fiscal multiplier and the monetary multiplier.

-A government has two tools to implement fiscal policy: taxing and spending.
+A government has two tools to implement its fiscal policy: taxing and spending.
 Assume Zoey's Manufacturing contracts with the government to build some weapons for $5 million.
 Economists would like to know how much a $5 million increase in spending would increase the gross domestic product (GDP).
 When a household or business receives money, it will spend some and save some.
 How much consumers spend can be estimated using the marginal propensity to consume (MPC).
 The MPC is the percentage of a consumer’s disposable income that is used to purchase consumer goods or services.
 It is needed to calculate the multiplier effect and the resulting increase in GDP.

 The formula for the fiscal multiplier is: